-In this course, you will explore principles of evolutionary biology and ecology.
-Topics include evolutionary relationships, natural selection, biodiversity & health, and interactions in an ecosystems.
+In this course, you will explore the principles of evolutionary biology and ecology.
+Topics include evolutionary relationships, natural selection, biodiversity & health, and interactions in ecosystems.

 Activities include hominid skull comparisons, comparing embryos and homologous structures of different animals, designing an experiment to test the effects of soil contamination on plants, creating a food web, and growing bacteria from your own body!

-This is a great course to help learner transition to High School Biology.
+This is a great course to help learners transition to High School Biology.

 Next Generation Science Standards (NGSS) Covered: